 Aid for Self-Paying Students

 TGA Truck Driving School admires the work and dedication it takes for someone to fund their own education.
 Self-pay options allow students the opportunity to pay their tuition while they attend school, without incurring interest or fees, or spreading the cost of tuition over the course of 48 to 60 months (on approved credit).
 The Monthly Payment Plan (MPP) is one of the more popular options with self-paying students.
-Payments are $150 - $175 per month, depending if the student selects 48 or 60 months for their payment term.
-The application process is free, simple, and does not harm an applicants credit when seeking approval.
+Payments are about $200 per month, depending on credit qualifications and re-payment options selected.
+The application process is free, simple, and does not harm an applicants' credit when seeking approval.
 The application for the MPP can be accessed here: Monthly Payment Plan (MPP).
-In-house payments simply take the cost of tuition, minus a $1,015.00 deposit, and evenly divide it into 8 weeks.
-No interest or fees are added to weekly in-house payment plans.
 Personal checks, cash, and all major credit/debit cards are accepted.

 Unemployed / Not Working County Grants